• Skip to primary navigation

 Yum

-This beet hummus is a delicious, vegan, healthy snack that has just enough earthy flavor with the perfect amount of lemon and dill to complement it.
+This beet hummus is a delicious, zesty snack that has just enough earthy flavor with the perfect amount of lemon and dill to complement it.

 Had enough beets lately?
 I’ve been on quite the beet kick myself.
 Still not sure if I love the flavor or the pink part most.
 It makes recipes like this beet hummus looks like unicorn chow (since unicorns would eat hummus if they existed obviously).